AArnott/cloudbuild-task/CONTRIBUTING.md

 1. Open any .ts file in this repo.
 1. Press Ctrl+Shift+P
-1. Choose "Typescript: Select TypeScript Version"
+1. Choose "Typescript: Select TypeScript Version".
+If this command does not show up, try reloading your VS Code window via the "Developer: Reload Window" command.
 1. Pick "Use Workspace Version"

 Another caveat to not using `node_modules` is that F12 Go to Definition on imported types cannot jump to imported modules.
 VS Code has [fixing this on their backlog](https://github.com/microsoft/vscode/issues/75559).
 Please vote it up.

+You may need to occasionally run `yarn dlx @yarnpkg/pnpify --sdk vscode` after updating yarn or the typescript version to keep everything in sync.

 ## Build